 To Make Rosemary Wheat Crust:

-In a large bowl, add whole wheat flour, pastry flour, 1 tsp dried rosemary, and sea salt, whisking until well combined.
+In a large bowl, add whole wheat flour, pastry flour, 1 teaspoon dried rosemary, and sea salt, whisking until well combined.
 Add cubed butter and using a pastry blender, cut butter into flour mixture until it resembles “peas”.

 Slowly add Almond milk to the dough until it clumps together and is not too wet.